Evolutionary Ecology of Fishes Laboratory: Rules of the Lab

 Always be courteous to other students in the laboratory.

 Work as a team; help each other as much as possible.
 Each of you has skills that the others can benefit from.

-With so many people working closely together, occasional conflicts are going to happen.
+With people working closely together, occasional conflicts are going to happen.
 Attempt to resolve these quickly in a mutually agreeable way; if this can't be done, let me know so I can solve the problem.

 The lab is not a silent work environment.
 Go somewhere else for that.
 The purpose of the lab is for interaction.

 ANY visitor (student, curious faculty or staff member, member of the public) is to be treated with open arms.
 You are required to give them a tour of the lab and fish room if they so desire.
 This rule applies whether you have a midterm coming up, or a term paper due, etc. You must give all visitors at least a brief (5 minute) tour.

 The hallway door to the lab is to be left open as much as possible (when someone is in the lab).
 The purpose of this is to invite people to come in and look around and to see what we do.
 When no one is in the lab, the door is to be shut and locked to prevent theft or vandalism.

 Every document that you give to me must have four things in the document (not just in an accompanying email): 1.
 Your name

 2. The Date (not the date it is due, the date you give the document to me -- this is how I keep track of different versions)